 Most people have some sense that food is central to Jewish life and Jewish tradition, but they’re far less aware that individual food choices are among the top anthropogenic drivers of climate change.
 Hazon has compiled these resources for you to make educated food choices.

-The Hazon Seal of Sustainability is an annual program that provides guidance and support to advance sustainability-related education, action, and advocacy in your Jewish institution, organization, and community.
+The Hazon Seal of Sustainability provides guidance and support to advance sustainability-related education, action, and advocacy in your Jewish institution, organization, and community.
 Rooted in Jewish tradition, participation in the Hazon Seal program will, over time, make your community healthier and more sustainable, both Jewishly and environmentally!

 JOFEE Fellows and JOFEE educators around the world have been creating thoughtful curricula for engaging participants from young to old.
 See resources on Food and Climate or Environmental Justice.